Yankees say Aaron Judge appears to respond to second toe injection

 “A lot of it just comes from how hard I play the game and how I attack the game, and that’s never going to change,” he said.
 “I think maybe picking your spots, maybe not over-lunging to try to beat out an infield single when I had base anyway. … It’s just about playing smart and (not) doing things over the top when they’re not necessary I think will help me stay on the field for for much longer.”

-New York’s offense had struggled in the absence of Judge and Bader, entering the series with a .192 batting average and 49 runs in June, both major league lows.
-Anthony Rizzo was hitting .083 (4 for 48) with no homers and four RBIs since injuring his neck in a collision at first base with San Diego’s Fernando Tatis Jr. on May 28.
+New York’s offense had struggled in the absence of Judge and Bader, hitting a major league-low .196 in June, both major league lows.
+Before going 3 for 4 with an RBI double against Seattle, Anthony Rizzo was hitting .083 (4 for 48) with no homers and four RBIs after injuring his neck in a collision at first base with San Diego’s Fernando Tatis Jr. on May 28.

 DJ LeMahieu, the 2020 big league batting champion. is hitting .167 (15 for 90) with two homers and five RBIs since May 14.
-Boone rested him from the Sunday night game as the Yankees got swept in a doubleheader at Boston and may rest him for the entire three-game series against Seattle.
+Boone rested him from the Sunday night game as the Yankees got swept in a doubleheader at Boston and planned to rest him for at least two games against Seattle.

 “I just want him to kind of continue to work on some things he’s working on to kind of get him going and get unlocked,” Boone said.
 “Diving into a lot of video.”